First Year Courses

 The final requirement a student must satisfy is the writing of a doctoral dissertation.
 The dissertation represents a contribution to economic knowledge, and it shows that the student is qualified to perform significant, independent economic research.

 The specific requirements for an acceptable dissertation are determined by the student's Departmental Thesis Committee.
-The committee and the student decide when the dissertation is near its final form so that it can be defended in front of at least six faculty members of the department of Economics (including the Director of Graduate Studies or designate and the student's committee members).
+The committee and the student decide when the dissertation is near its final form so that it can be defended in front of at least five faculty members of the department of Economics (including the Director of Graduate Studies or designate and the student's committee members).
 Students should speak to the Graduate Coordinator about administrative procedures and other arrangements.

 Once the departmental defense has been completed and all recommendations for the thesis have been fulfilled, the student is required to present the dissertation in a final oral examination at the university level to two departmental examiners, one university examiner and one external examiner.
 The supervisor will be present at the university thesis defense.